Jessica Nelson North: Education and marriage

 She received a bachelor's degree from Lawrence College in Appleton, Wisconsin, where she was a member of Alpha Delta Pi, and went on to graduate school at the University of Chicago.
-North married Reed Inness MacDonald on June 11, 1921 in Edgerton, Wisconsin and had two children.
+North married Reed Inness MacDonald on June 11, 1921, in Edgerton, Wisconsin, and had two children.

 Writing career

 During college, North was the president of the University of Chicago Poetry Club and was the editor of the Adelphean and the History of Alpha Delta Pi.

 North published her first novel, Arden Acres, in 1935.
 It is a family drama and social commentary set in the Great Depression told from the point of view of the oldest daughter of a family in the fictional Arden Acres, Illinois.
 She also published Miss Missouri, The Long Leash (1928), The Prayer Rug and The Pocket.
 Her poem about a child's tea party is one of her most beloved works.
 It starts:

-In the thirties and forties, North was an editor at Poetry magazine, one of the leading poetry magazines of the English speaking world.
+In the thirties and forties, North was an editor of Poetry magazine, one of the leading poetry magazines of the English-speaking world.
 She also published The Giant's Shoe in 1967, an illustrated children's book.
 Her work has been included in textbooks including Golden Trails.

-Jessica Nelson North died on June 3, 1988 in Downers Grove, Illinois.
+Jessica Nelson North died on June 3, 1988, in Downers Grove, Illinois.